About

 SEArching for wisdom

 Launched in 2019, Davenant Hall began by offering simple online courses low on frills but high on substance.
 We framed theological education not as mere instruction, but as master and apprentice searching for wisdom.
-Our courses proved wildly popular, and just a year later, in September 2020, we launched two degree programs: the Certificate and M.Litt in Classical Protestantism.
-In 2022 we expanded the M.Litt. program with a Pastoral Ministry track aimed at those hoping to ultimately serve the church through ordained ministry.
+Our courses proved wildly popular, and just a year later, in September 2020, we launched our first degree programs.
+We now offer three degree options: our shorter, subject specific Certificates; our 1-2 year Master of Studies in Classical Protesantism (launching Fall 2024); and our flagship programs, the 2-3 year Master of Letters degree.

 Our Vision